 How to Propose a New Journal

 The AMS welcomes proposals for the creation of new mathematics journals.
-Proposals should be directed to the AMS Publisher (firstname.lastname@example.org) and should include the following information:
+To submit a new journal proposal to the AMS, use the form below or send email to the AMS Publisher with the following information:

 - Description of the new journal, its scope, intended readership, etc.